naver/grabcutios/README.md

 ## Usage

 ## Limitation
+This program use OpenCV library.
+It is too big to use for real service.(76.8MB)
+So I'm going to implement the GrabCut Algorithm without OpenCV to reduce App size.

 ## References
 * C. Rother, V. Kolmogorov, and A. Blake, GrabCut: Interactive foreground extraction using iterated graph cuts, ACM Trans.
 Graph., vol. 23, pp. 309–314, 2004.